“I want you to believe…to believe in things that you cannot.”

 Bran Castle History

-Initially built as a fortress in 1211 the castle’s position on the border of Transylvania gave it great military and commercial importance until the border of Transylvania moved in 1836.
+Bran Castle was initially built as a fortress in 1211.
+The castle’s position on the border of Transylvania gave it great military and commercial importance until the border of Transylvania moved in 1836.

 Bran Castle, The Royal Residence of Romania